 Little was I to know that all these experiences would ultimately lead to me giving up the corporate life to create Gourmet Spice Co.

-wanted to cut down on salt & sugar to create flavour combinations that aren’t typically seen, like blending coconut, lemongrass & lime for our Thai Rub, fusing classically-Asian spices with Italian balsamic vinegar, even soaking peppercorns in bourbon for a few days for our Fire-pit BBQ rub just because, well, I wanted to see what would happen.
-We’ve developed recipes with coffee & pure cacao to make red meats taste meatier, paired green apples with mango for a zingy fruit vinegar & found techniques of infusing oil to deliver flavour in distinct layers instead of all at once, like in our gorgeous Chilli & Lemon oil.
+I wanted to drastically reduce the salt & sugar in rubs & create flavour combinations that aren’t typically seen.
+For instance, we grind black rice to a powder for texture in our Gunpowder Rub, fuse classically-Asian spices with Italian balsamic vinegar for our Spiced Aromatic Balsamic; we’ve even soaked peppercorns in bourbon for a few days just because, well, I wanted to see what would happen.
+We’ve developed recipes with coffee & cacao to make red meats taste meatier, paired green apples with mango for a zingy fruit vinegar & found techniques of infusing oil to deliver flavour in distinct layers instead of all at once, like in our gorgeous Chilli & Lemon oil.

 Somewhere along the way, this curiosity became our mantra.
-Indeed, our quest to try and get extra flavour out of something as humble as a peppercorn led to us being nominated for the Most Innovative Food & Drink Company 2011 & 2012 plus a string of other nominations including many coveted Great Taste Awards.
+Indeed, our quest to try and get extra flavour out of something as humble as a peppercorn led to us being finalists as the Most Innovative Food & Drink Company two years’ running plus a string of other nominations, including many coveted Great Taste Awards.

 We’ve a loyal following of professional chefs, industry experts, bloggers & home cooks & our energy is even greater now.